 - Online travel agents – Advertise special event packages

 - Groups – Combine with tour operators and attractions

 Every piece of analysis you do helps you build the optimal business mix for your hotel, so it’s important to look at all your options.
-If selling is a problem, there’s always a new way to sell or new market to target.
-If spending is the problem, there’s always a way to entice customers to open their wallets again.
+If selling is a problem, there’s always an opportunity to adapt the current process or a new market to target.
+If spending is the problem, think of a way to entice customers to open their wallets again.

 Hotel price forecasting

 Forecasting is not only important for rate setting, but also for budgeting purposes.
 Accurate and effective forecasting requires a strong foundation in historical data.
-By budgeting and forecasting in advance you’ll have plenty of time and opportunity to make strategy adjustments.
+By budgeting and forecasting in advance you’ll have plenty of time and opportunity to make adjustments to your strategy.

 Key components of an effective forecast include:

 - Turnaways/Regrets/Denials – tracking of reservations that are turned away or not booked, and is a critical measurement of demand.
 Ideally your turnaways are captured and measured on your online as well as direct/telephone requests.

 Hotel budgeting and demand forecasting